juju/docs/src/en/clouds-lxd-resources.md

 subsequent requests will be satisfied by the LXD cache (`/var/lib/lxd/images`).

 Image cache expiration and image synchronization mechanisms are built-in.

-## LXD clustering

-LXD clustering (v.3 and greater) allows for distributed computing to the extent that Juju units end up on different cluster nodes (LXD hosts) by default.
-It also offers high availability so that the cluster remains functional as long as more than half of the nodes are up.
-A downed node will lead to its hosted containers becoming unavailable.

-The following caveats apply:

- - The controller must reside on a cluster node.
-This will no longer be the case starting with v.2.5 of Juju.
- - Each cluster node must have a network bridge that is connected to LXD.
-This is to allow the containers to communicate with the controller.

-Clustering is configured by running `sudo lxd init` on each LXD host (a minimum of three is recommended).
-The first host that does so will *initialise* the cluster and any subsequent node will *join* the cluster.
-Once the cluster is set up a controller can be created, as normal, on any of the cluster nodes (e.g. `juju bootstrap localhost lxd-cluster`).

-!!!
-Warning:
-    The cluster-creation process will remove any existing containers.
-In a Juju context, this implies that you cannot initialise a cluster *after* having created a controller.

-See the upstream documentation on [Clustering][lxd-upstream-clustering].

 ## Non-admin user credentials